-Any dealing with an architect in a professional capacity, particularly as a client, should be a positive and productive experience.
-It is not necessary to understand the technicalities of architecture, but it is helpful for those who work with architects to have a basic understanding of the role that they play in a building project.
+Working with an architect should be a positive and productive experience.
+Whilst it is not necessary for clients to understand the technicalities of architecture, it is helpful for you to have a basic understanding of the role that architects play in a building project.

-The Institute expects its members to work with integrity and honesty.
-In turn, architects will expect their clients to be honest with them and provide accurate information relating to the circumstances of their project (regarding ownership rights and boundaries, for example).
+You can expect your architect to work with integrity and honesty.
+In turn, your architect will expect you to be honest with them and provide accurate information relating to the circumstances of the project (regarding ownership rights and boundaries, for example).

-Difficulties can arise when insufficient information has been provided and there is an incomplete understanding of the architect's role and responsibilities in design, planning and construction processes.
-Incorrect assumptions about the architect's role and duties in a project can lead to disputes.
+Difficulties can arise when insufficient information has been provided or when there is an incomplete understanding of the architect's role and responsibilities in design, planning and construction processes.
+Incorrect assumptions in a project can lead to disputes.

-The Institute has produced a set of notes (which may be downloaded as a whole, entitled, 'It's useful to know...') or in separate, stand-alone sections) as a general guide to:
+The RIBA has produced guidance notes 'It's useful to know...' as a general guide to:

 The standards of conduct and competence expected of architects in practice (RIBA Code of Professional Conduct and Guidance Notes).